Institutional Biosafety Committee (IBC)

 • Seek IBC approval for the safe handling, transport, use, and disposal of hazardous biological materials and recombinant/synthetic nucleic acids

-• Maintain an approved IBC protocol during the time period these materials are used
+• Maintain an approved eSafety research registration during the time period these materials are used

-• Update your IBC protocol(s) to include any modifications to personnel, locations, materials, procedures, etc.
+• Update your eSafety research registrations(s) to include any modifications to personnel, locations, materials, procedures, etc.

-The medical school is responsible for ensuring that all laboratories that use hazardous biological materials and/or recombinant/synthetic nucleic acids, regardless of funding source, are in compliance with regulatory guidelines and policy.
+Mount Sinai is responsible for ensuring that all basic or clinical laboratories that use hazardous biological materials and/or recombinant/synthetic nucleic acids, regardless of funding source, are in compliance with regulatory guidelines and policies.
 Willful or negligent violation of our established biosafety practices and procedures may result in suspension, limitation, or termination of research activities involving biohazardous materials.